alpenstorm/SimplePasswordManager/README.md

 This project is licensed under the GNU License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For questions or feedback, please contact [my email](alpenstorm.sh1ry0n@gmail.com) or open an issue on the GitHub repository.
+For questions or feedback, please contact alpenstorm.sh1ry0n@gmail.com or open an issue on the GitHub repository.

 ---
 *Built with security and simplicity in mind by alpenstorm (and Grok AI).*